jimstutt/Simplex/README.md

 Select the next negative objective value as the next pivot colum otherwise stop

-C2
+pc = col 2

-By inspection rhs/entering variable 4/3,30/5=6,15/0=15 so C2R1 is the pivot element
+By inspection rhs/entering variable 4/3,30/5=6,15/0=15 so col 2 row 1 is the pivot element.

 0 0 1 -3/5 -2/5 0 -14   R1-3R2